Eyebrow Lift in Brazil: rejuvenate your look without an artificial appearance

 What is the cost of brow lift?

-The investment varies according to the technique used, the association with other procedures, and the complexity of the case.
-During the consultation, after a complete evaluation, I present a detailed and transparent budget.
+The investment varies according to the technique used, whether it is combined with other procedures, and the complexity of the case.
+During the consultation, after a complete evaluation, I present a detailed and transparent estimate.
 Consider that it is a one-time investment with long-lasting results — unlike botulinum toxin, which requires reapplications every four to six months, accumulating significant costs over the years.

 Is there a minimum or maximum age for the surgery?

 There is no fixed age.
-What matters is the clinical indication and the patient's health conditions.
-I have performed brow lifts on patients as young as thirty-five with significant ptosis and on seventy-year-olds in excellent clinical condition.
-A pre-operative cardiological evaluation is essential to ensure safety at any age.
+What matters is the clinical need and the patient's overall health.
+I have performed brow lifts on patients as young as thirty-five with significant ptosis and on seventy-year-olds in excellent health.
+Pre-operative cardiac clearance is essential to ensure safety at any age.

 If you have made it this far, it is because you are seriously considering a brow lift.
-The next step is simple: schedule a consultation with me.
-My team is ready to assist you, answer your questions, and find the best time for your evaluation.
+Whether you are local or an international patient exploring medical tourism in Brazil, the next step is simple: schedule a consultation with me.
+My team is ready to assist you, answer any questions you may have, and find the best time for your evaluation.

 Learn more about the first consultation, the investment, and the guidelines for pre-surgical preparation and post-operative recovery.